Cancuén Ballcourt Marker

 On 3 June 2004, three looters were each sentenced to three years in prison for their role in the looting of the Cancuén ballcourt marker (Lewis 2004).
 They were charged with the looting of a national monument, with the attempted sale of the monument, and with making death threats against villagers and Demarest (Lewis 2004).

 The looted ballcourt marker bears a date of January 796 CE.
-It depicts lord Taj Chan Ahk engaged in the Maya ballgame with another lord (Maugh 2003).
-The ballcourt marker described by Morley also depicts Taj Chan Ahk, this time bearing the date of September 795 CE.
+It depicts lord Tajal Chan Ahk engaged in the Maya ballgame with another lord (Maugh 2003), or two subsidiary lords from other polities playing against each other (Zender and Skidmore 2004).
+The ballcourt marker described by Morley also depicts Tajal Chan Ahk, this time bearing the date of September 795 CE.
 The ballcourt marker excavated by Demarest and his team in 2004 also depicts this ruler playing ball (Zender 2004).
 All three ballcourt markers are now in the National Museum of Archaeology in Guatemala City (Zender 2004).